25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Hoisting

-JavaScript **Hoisting** refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
+JavaScript **Hoisting** refers to the process whereby the interpreter appears to **move the declaration of functions, variables or classes to the top of their scope**, prior to execution of the code

 When JavaScript processes in execution context, it will put all the variables at the top i.e. hoist them to the top of the context.